maximhq/maxim-py/README.md

 - feat: Adds one line integration for Together AI SDK
 - feat: Adds one line integration for Groq SDK
+- feat: Adds sink support for logger to write to multiple repos.

 ### 3.9.8